How To Maximize Space with Vertical Storage Solutions

 Closets that best utilize vertical space have shelves, drawers, and storage that extend from floor to ceiling.
-Add vertical storage space to a closet by installing hanging closet organizers, over-the-door hooks, a chest of drawers, and stacking bins and boxes.
+Add vertical storage space to a closet by installing hanging closet organizers, over-the-door hooks, a chest of drawers, and stacking bins, boxes or clothes storage bags.

 4. In what order do you hang clothes in the closet?

 There are many ways to organize hanging clothes in the closet.
 Arrange your clothes by length, by color, by season, or by occasion.
 But, avoid hanging items that can get stretched on the hanger, such as t-shirts and heavy knit sweaters.